-GABA has many amazing health benefits.
-Above all, GABA may relieve stress, anxiety, and improve your mood.
+GABA has many health benefits.
+Above all, GABA may relieve stress and anxiety.
+It improves your mood.
 Moreover, it seems to regulate the circadian rhythm, enhance memory, and improve night’s sleep quality.

-A daily dose of 100-300 mg of GABA seems to be enough for helping you with insomnia.
+A daily dose of 100-300 mg of GABA seems to be enough for helping people with insomnia.
 For better results, you could eat lots of foods rich in melatonin.
-Melatonin is a hormone that helps you sleep better at night, and enhances the action of GABA.
+Melatonin is a hormone that helps you sleep better at night.
+Also, it enhances the action of GABA.

-Another health benefit of GABA is that it can significantly decrease high blood pressure.
-Consuming foods rich in GABA may be a pretty safe way to regulate or prevent the development of hypertension without any adverse effects.
+GABA can significantly decrease high blood pressure.
+Thus, consuming foods rich in GABA may be a safe way to regulate or prevent the development of hypertension without any adverse effects.

-Furthermore, GABA might relieve you from migraines or headaches.
+Furthermore, GABA may relieve you from migraines or headaches.
 Brain GABA levels are significantly higher in people with migraine, indicating a change in brain chemistry.
-It can modulate pain.
+GABA can modulate pain.

-Moreover, GABA seems to be beneficial for athletes and physically active people.
-GABA may help athletes recovery faster after exercise, and build more muscle mass, as it seems to increase the amount of the Human Growth Hormone!
+Moreover, GABA seems to be beneficial for athletes and active people.
+GABA may help athletes recover faster after exercise, and build more muscle mass, as it seems to increase the amount of the Human Growth Hormone!

 How much GABA do we need a day?

-There isn’t a recommended daily dosage for GABA.
-Most studies have used a dose of 100-300 mg of GABA.
-Actually, daily doses up to 800 mg are considered pretty safe for most people.
+There isn’t a recommended daily intake of GABA.
+Most studies have used dosages of 100-300 mg, though.
+Daily doses up to 800 mg are considered pretty safe for most people.

-Certainly, you should consult your health care provider before taking any supplement.
+In any case, you should consult your healthcare provider before taking any dietary supplement.

 Foods high in GABA

-Beans such as Lupin, soy, and pea beans are also good dietary sources.
-Especially, fermented soy products, such as tempeh and miso are particularly rich in GABA.
+Beans such as Lupin, soy, and pea beans are also good dietary sources of GABA.
+Fermented soy products, such as tempeh and miso, are great natural sources of GABA as well.

 Grains, such as oats, wheat, barley, buckwheat, and rice are high in GABA as well.

-Additionally, certain mushrooms, such as shiitake, are naturally high in GABA.
+Additionally, certain mushrooms, like shiitake, are naturally rich in GABA.

-Moreover, tomato, potato, sweet potato, kale, broccoli, celery, chestnuts, and valerian are other common foods naturally high in GABA.
+Tomato, potato, sweet potato, kale, celery, chestnuts, and valerian are other common foods naturally high in GABA.
 They contribute to our daily intake.

 Foods rich in Glutamate

 GABA is produced by the human body from glutamate.
 Glutamate is a non-essential amino acid.
-Actually, we can synthesize it.
-Furthermore, we can get high amounts from our diet.
+The human body can synthesize it.
+But, we can also get high amounts from our diet.
+For instance, good: